In case you missed the Introduction/Basic Advanced Stats Guide, check it out here.

 Once they’re added up, a scoring chance (SC) is anything with a 2 rating and above.
 A high danger scoring chance (HDC) is a 3 rating and above.

 It should be noted that Corsica has their own method for determining scoring chances using expected goals.
-However, Natural Stat Trick still uses this WoI definition.
+However, Natural Stats Trick still uses this WoI definition.

 Expected Goals (xG): describes shot quality by looking at Fenwick events and their: